Email Questions@dhe.state.co.us for college transcipts,student complaints,reverse transfer and SURDs consents

 Discrimination and Sexual Misconduct Online Training for Employees

-This year, the OE and university HIPAA Compliance team were the first departments in CU System history to navigate the implementation of Skillsoft’s (university learning management system) auto-enrollment and auto-reminder features for their online discrimination and sexual misconduct course.
+In addition to the “Respect Expected” and “Prevention Together” trainings referenced above for students, the university requires all employees, including student employees, to complete an online or instructor-led discrimination and sexual misconduct training within the first 90 days of employment, and every three years thereafter.
+Last year, the OE and university's HIPAA Compliance teams were the first departments in CU System history to navigate the implementation of Skillsoft’s (university learning management system) auto-enrollment and auto-reminder features for their online discrimination and sexual misconduct course.
 The response from their campus community was remarkable, resulting in a 231% improvement in compliance rates for this course.
+One year later, 89% of the university’s 18,901 employees have completed the online training as of October 2023.

 Educational Outreach

 The OE actively participates in university student orientation and onboarding programs for all colleges/departments, primarily in the summer, however, offers training opportunities year-round.
 In these presentations, the OE provides an overview of their role on campus, university policies and procedures, the processes they follow when a complaint is received, supportive and safety measures offered to involved parties, ethical bystander intervention, mandatory reporting obligations, and training requirements/opportunities.
 The OE also delivers in-person or virtual trainings to campus partners in studios, labs, classes, orientations, classes, or staff meetings including similar content when requested.
+In 2022-2023, the OE trained 5,262* students, faculty, and staff.

 How institution is providing information to students on how to receive support regarding sexual misconduct: